 Those skills and competencies can be categorised as:

 - skills for living in, and contributing to, a fairer world: global citizenship

 - ways of thinking: critical thinking and problem solving

-Young people who receive this high quality education and develop these skills contribute to the future stability and prosperity of our global society.
+Young people who receive this high-quality education and develop these skills are better able to contribute to the future stability and prosperity of our global society.

-British Council consulted a range of stakeholders, drew upon research on the deep pedagogies framework and UNESCO’s transversal skills and then decided to focus on supporting teachers develop their pedagogy in the following six Core Skills:
+The British Council consulted a range of stakeholders, drew upon research on the deep pedagogies framework and UNESCO’s transversal skills and decided to focus on supporting teachers to develop their pedagogy in the following six Core Skills: